dartmouthrobotics/underwater_color_enhance/README.md

 In the `underwater_color_enhance` repository:

-For one image, based on the parameters in `image_config.yaml`:
+For one image (no ROS implementation), based on the parameters in `image_config.yaml`:

 ```
 ./Options/Image/image_correct